inesvar/tetris/README.md

 ## I can't have any fun because wtf is cargo doesn't work on my machine

 Then you can refer to the Great Rust Documentation : https://doc.rust-lang.org/cargo/getting-started/installation.html.

+## You're somewhat familiar with Rust and also somehow distressed by the hazardous speed at which pieces are falling?

+Then you're interested by the variable *gravity* in main.rs, set it how it fits you.